 “Are you gonna show me or what?”
 Colleen asked.

 “I can’t get in.”
-Her sister returned.
+Her sister said.

 The phone rang louder than normal, making her jump.